Skip to main content

 • Indoor or outdoor PCB communication circuit fault after wiring is proven sound.

-Use these steps before another reset, signal-wire check, or PCB quote.
+Use these steps before customer action, a signal-wire check, or PCB quote.

 • Stop using the unit if E6 returns

-If E6 returns after one reset, stop repeated restarts and get the matching source row diagnosed.
+If E6 remains displayed or returns during operation, do not attempt an unsourced reset; get the matching source row diagnosed.

 • Send these to us

-E6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, reset result, and whether one room or every room failed
+E6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, operating state when the code appeared, and whether one room or every room failed

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.

-Before resetting E6, take a clear display photo and blinking-light video if the unit shows one.Match E6 against the exact model-family source row before quoting parts.
+Before taking any system action on E6, take a clear display photo and blinking-light video if the unit shows one.Match E6 against the exact model-family source row before quoting parts.

 Capture the York indoor and outdoor model stickers so the correct family row is used.Test communication terminals, cable continuity, polarity, and outdoor power.

-Note whether one room, several rooms, or the whole system is affected, plus whether it returns after one reset.Read indoor and outdoor PCB indicators only after the signal path is proven sound.
+The selected source row lists no customer reset procedure.
+Note whether one room, several rooms, or the whole system is affected.Read indoor and outdoor PCB indicators only after the signal path is proven sound.

 These clues decide whether the first check is room-side, shared outdoor-side, refrigerant-side, source-table, or model-family confirmation.